Settlement reached in suit against ultra-rich Montana club

 The settlement approved by U.S. District Judge Sam Haddon on April 22 came in a lawsuit filed on the workers’ behalf in 2019.
 It covered their treatment at the exclusive ski and golf club in the mountains near Big Sky during the winter of 2017-18.

-The Jamaicans alleged they had been recruited to work at the club through fraudulent claims about the tips and service charges they would receive, and then brought to Montana through a federal employment visa program
+The Jamaicans alleged they had been recruited to work at the club through fraudulent claims about the tips and service charges they would receive, and then brought to Montana through a federal employment visa program.

-The suit claimed the lost tips and service charges could amount to around $500 a night for workers at the nicest restaurants.
+The suit said lower wages were paid to Jamaican workers, with cooks paid $12 per hour while others were paid $15 to $18 an hour.
+It alleged non-Jamaican workers were given preference to work special events where they could be paid more money, while the Jamaicans were assigned to jobs such as cleaning fryers and as servers at a less costly restaurant that catered to children.

-The suit also said lower wages were paid to Jamaican workers, with cooks paid $12 per hour while others were paid $15 to $18 an hour.
-It alleged non-Jamaican workers were given preference to work special events where they could be paid more money.
+At the end of the winter, illegal deductions were made to the Jamaican workers’ end of season bonuses to cover their travel costs and purported damage to employee housing, the lawsuit said.

 Those who complained said they were told they would not receive tips and service charges because they “were not from here,” while a server who complained was told he could always be “taken back to Jamaica,” the lawsuit said.